-This survey course will expose students to introductory computer science topics with an emphasis on computational thinking and problem solving applied to a variety of contexts.
+Discovering Computer Science students will discover introductory computer science topics with an emphasis on computational thinking and problem solving.
 Students will be empowered to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun.
+Students will create their own websites, apps, and games.